im-parsa/elite-website/README.md

 <br/>
 Elite Website
 </h1>
-<p align="center">The open source website for those discord-bot developers can not develop their own website</p>
+<p align="center">The open source website for those discord-bot developers can not develop their own website (We develop this website 2 years ago)</p>

 <br/>